 It’s super handy and a must for anyone who wants to carry their camera on hikes, but not have to fumble around in their bag every time they want to take a photo.

 This is a general list of some of the many items we pack when hiking.
-What we bring revolves and changes around the time of year and the forecasted weather.
-If you want a more extensive list check out what to wear hiking for women, what to wear hiking for men, and our full backpacking checklist.
+What we bring revolves around the time of year and the forecasted weather.
+If you want a more extensive list, check out what to wear hiking for women, hiking for men, and our full backpacking checklist.

 ↓ Join the community ↓